-However, in 2016, after living here for so many years, I realised I’d started taking it for granted.
-I had stopped seeing the beauty of London, and at the same time, I felt I were in a bottleneck with my creativity.
-So at the end of 2016, I decided to shake up my life a little bit.
-I put all my possessions in storage and said goodbye to my workspace, my flat and my friends.
-I travelled around Europe by myself and worked like a nomad for 13 months.
-I was very fortunate that, as a freelance illustrator/graphic designer, I could work anywhere so long as there was a desk, laptop and internet.
-This gave me the freedom to do this journey without costing me an arm and a leg.
+Putting all my possessions in storage, I said goodbye to my workspace, flat and friends.
+I solo travelled and worked around Europe like a nomad for 13 months.
+As a freelance illustrator/graphic designer I was fortunate that I could work anywhere as long as there was a desk, laptop and internet.
+This gave me the freedom to make this journey without costing me an arm and a leg.

-On my travels I preferred living like a local rather than a short visit tourist, so I mostly stayed in each city for at least one month so that I could really settle in.
+On my travels, I preferred living like a local rather than a short visit tourist, so stayed in each city for at least one month to really settle in.

-During the week, I worked 9-5 in co-work space and went to the gym after work.
-I met new people from work, the gym, local meetups and neighbourhoods.
+During the week, I worked 9-5 in co-work spaces and went to the gym after work.
+I met lots of new people from work, the gym, local meetups and neighbourhoods.

 Here I am back in London, after a year of travelling, self-discovery and learning.
 With fresh perspectives and creative vigour I’m starting this new project on top of my regular job to see where it takes me.

 Welcome to K33 Kitchen, nice to meet you all!